Combine an Outcome quiz with Logic branching

 Note: Logic isn't available on our mobile builder just yet.
 Edit your typeform on desktop to get the full power of Logic!

-In this example, we’ll set logic for Branching and calculations and Outcome quiz, which you’ll see under Simple in the Logic panel:
+In this example, we’ll set logic for Quiz and scoring and Outcome quiz, which you’ll see in the Logic panel.

 Now we’ll assign Endings to answers with Outcome quiz, like below.
 In this way, people who like Cats or Dogs and don’t like pineapple on pizza will see the Ending screen ‘OK, how about pickles on pizza?‘.